mebens/strong/README.md

 Strong is based largely on Ruby's [String class][rb-string].
 I've also taken a few things from [thelinx](http://github.com/thelinx)'s [extensions](https://github.com/TheLinx/loveclass/blob/master/stringextensions.lua) to strings.

-**Warning**: Constructing tests for this library is still under way.
-Some features may not work, and some aren't tested.
+**Warning**: This library is still under early development.
+See the the Bug/Problems section for more details.

 ## The Name